-Enjoy this peek into my February Midnight Cowboys series release and scroll down to the bottom for my friend Donna’s famous Thumbprint Cookie Recipe, the cookies “with the jam in the middle” that the cowboys are fighting over in the scene.
+Enjoy this peek into my Midnight Cowboys series book, Midnight Heat, and then scroll down to the bottom for my friend Donna’s famous Thumbprint Cookie Recipe, the cookies “with the jam in the middle” that the cowboys are fighting over in the scene.

 He needs to escape… Justin Skaggs is on the road to anywhere—as long as it’s far from home—when fate throws a kindred spirit across his path.

 She needs to get to Oklahoma… Phoenix Montagno can’t believe her luck when she runs into the hottie from the bar.
 He’s the key to her getting everything she’s always wanted, but she can’t tell him that.
 Luckily he’s not interested in learning her story any more than he is in sharing his.
 It’s perfect . . . until they decide to share a bed.

 MIDNIGHT HEAT EXCERPT

 “Dang it, it’s colder than a witch’s tit out there.”
 Colton came into the kitchen accompanied by a gust of cold wind.

 From his seat at the kitchen table, Justin cocked a brow at Colton’s colorful metaphor.
 He waited for him to close the door before saying, “It’s December.
 What the hell did you expect?”

 Colton screwed up his face unhappily and reached for a coffee mug in the cabinet.
 “Doesn’t mean I have to like it.”

 The door opened again and Tyler pushed through.
 “God, I really hate shoveling snow and now I have to do it at four different places.”